satsundev/analytic-report/README.md

-# Anlytic report for data mismatch using VUE 3 and ASP CORE 7
+# Anlytic report sample using VUE 3 and ASP CORE 7
 The analytic report was designed using SSRS Reporting Tools.

 ## Prerequisite